OpenHAB: Version 3 improvements

 The main drawback is that backward compatibility to openHAB add-ons for version 1 is dropped.

 Version 3.0 has been released as of 21 December 2020.

 Security

 Many security and privacy concerns have been raised with home automation and IoT in general.
 OpenHAB's on-premises engine and open source character are answers to these concerns.
 However, it was criticized for its use of default configurations.

 Reception

 OpenHAB won the IoT Challenge 2013 and the JavaOne Duke's Choice Award 2013.
-It was nominated for the JAX Innovation Award 2014 and was the People's Choice Winner at the Postscapes IoT Awards 2014/15. openHAB was also included in a number of product and platform comparisons.
+It was nominated for the JAX Innovation Award 2014 and was the People's Choice Winner at the Postscapes IoT Awards 2014/15.